-Learning where your home’s main water valve is and how to properly operate it is one of the best ways to prepare for a plumbing emergency and feel confident about controlling it until you can call a professional plumber for help.
-Shutting it off in the event of a plumbing catastrophe such as frozen and burst piping will significantly reduce the mess and risk of water damage!
+One of the best ways to prepare for a plumbing emergency and feel confident about controlling it until you can call a professional plumber is to learn where your home’s main water valve is and how to properly operate it.
+In the event of a plumbing catastrophe, such as frozen and burst piping, shutting it off will reduce water damage and mess.

 Locate your main water valve

 Generally, your main water valve is located either inside your home or outside.
 In the northeast, it’s usually found inside your home because it’s less likely to freeze.
 They’ll usually be found in your basement, crawl space, or utility room.

 Main water valves are also usually located close to water meters.
 Look for brass pipes or valves with either a flat handle or a round, wheel-like valve.
 A flat handle that looks like a popsicle stick is referred to as a ball valve and a round handle is known as a gate valve.
 Be sure to share this location with your family as well so they’re aware of it in case of an emergency!